orgspringkit/springkit/springweb-cors/README_en.md

   The item is CORS effective time.
 86400 is default value.

 #### Internal Configuration
-There is internal configurations as:
+It is always effective, and others can override it
+The content as:
 ```bash
 cors.allow-credentials=true
 cors.url=/*
 ```

+## How To Use

 ### SpringBoot Framework
-No any configuration in springboot framework.
+No any opertaion.

 ### Spring Framework
 In `src/main/resource/webapp/WEB-INF/web.xml`, add Filter as follow: